 - adding $16 million to the Alberta economy every year;

 - gaining approximately 220 new jobs in Alberta’s recycling industry; and

 - recycling an additional 21,000 tonnes of packaging and paper products each year.

-We encourage members to share your support with your MLA and encourage them to vote in favour of this motion.
+We encourage members to share with your MLA your support for EPR.
 On the AUMA Waste Management Hub, we provide some key messages under the How to Get Involved section that you can use to send in your letter of support.